 We all want our businesses to do well and believe any analytics and numbers that tell us that we’re on our way to achieving the goals.
 However, these fancy figures often don’t really mean anything.
-Even if the numbers look impressive, a more in-depth investigation shows that they don’t help us understand the performance or inform future plans in any way.
+Even if the numbers look impressive, a more in-depth investigation shows that they don’t help us understand the digital marketing performance or inform future plans in any way.

 And yet, countless marketers and entrepreneurs spend time, energy, and effort on them.